 Explanation: The study of the mechanism of protein trafficking and subcellular localization is the field of protein sorting, which has become one of the central themes in modern cell biology.
 Identifying protein subcellular localization is an important aspect of functional annotation, because knowing the cellular localization of a protein often helps to narrow down its putative functions.

-2. For many eukaryotic proteins, newly synthesized protein precursors have to be transported to specific membrane-bound compartments and be proteolytically processed to become functional
+2. For many eukaryotic proteins, newly synthesized protein precursors have to be transported to specific membrane-bound compartments and be proteolytically processed to become functional.

 Explanation: These compartments include chloroplasts, mitochondria, the nucleus, and peroxisomes.
 To carry out protein translocation, unique peptide signals have to be present in the nascent proteins, which function as “zip codes” that direct the proteins to each of these compartments.

-3. Once the proteins are translocated within the organelles, protease cleavage takes place to remove the signal sequences and generate mature proteins
+3. Once the proteins are translocated within the organelles, protease cleavage takes place to remove the signal sequences and generate mature proteins.

-Explanation: it is an example of posttranslational modification.
+Explanation: It is an example of posttranslational modification.
 Even in prokaryotes, proteins can be targeted to the inner or outer membranes, the periplasmic space between these membranes, or the extracellular space.
 The sorting of these proteins is similar to that in eukaryotes and relies on the presence of signal peptides.

-4. The signal sequences have a ___consensus but contain some specific features.
+4. The signal sequences have a _________ consensus but contain some specific features.
 They all have a ______ core region preceded by one or more positively charged residues.

 a) weak, hydrophilic